hedemarrie/py4inf-esp/README.md

 This produces files in the *html* folder.
 This folder contains the book, chapters in HTML and the images for the book.

 To make EPUB or MOBI files I use the Calibre software.
-The steps that I take in Caliper are here:
+The steps that I take in Calibre are here:

 * [Importing HTML into Calibre](CALIBRE.md)